glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

 ...
 ```

 Quite neat right?!
-We can just run `docker compose up` and we will have an instance running locally in no time!
+We can just run `docker compose up`, and we’ll have an instance running locally in no time!
 There are some interesting lines here:

 ```yaml
     volumes:
     - C:\Projects\ktor-vector-search\weaviate_volume:/var/lib/weaviate
 ```

 Here we define a persistent volume for our vector database.
-That means there wont be any data loss if we happen to delete the docker image, as some of us might have experienced before...
+That means there won’t be any data loss if we happen to delete the Docker image, as some of us might have experienced before...

 ```yaml
   multi2vec-clip:
     image: cr.weaviate.io/semitechnologies/multi2vec-clip:sentence-transformers-clip-ViT-B-32
 ```
 This is an important line.
-Here we tell Weaviate that we want to use a `clip` (with a link to where to download the image from) model.
-Clip models are multi-modal, exactly what we need!
-Now everytime we push something to Weaviate, Weaviate will automatically embed that data using this exact model.
-That means we dont have to do any embedding ourselves, everything will be taken care of by our vector database.
+Here we tell Weaviate that we want to use a `clip` model (with a link to where to download the Docker image from).
+Clip models are multi-modal, which is exactly what we need!
+Now, every time we push something to Weaviate, it will automatically embed that data using this exact model.
+That means we don’t have to do any embedding ourselves.
+Everything will be taken care of by our vector database.

 Now we just need to create our vector space (or schema) for the objects that we will be storing.
 This is like defining a table in a relational database.
-We can do this by doing a `POST` request to the Weaviate API:
+We can do this by making a `POST` request to the Weaviate API:

 ```
 curl --request POST \